amalgama-digital/docs.wavesplatform/docs/en/ecosystem/readme.md

 * [Waves Ducks](https://wavesducks.com): a game focused on collectible digital duck images of celebrities and memes in the NFT format.
 The game motivates the community to promote the Waves ecosystem.
 * [SIGN Art](https://sign-art.app): a web gallery of Blockchain-Certified Digital Art and a marketplace for NFTs.
 Artists can create a portfolio of digital creations, tokenize and sell NFTs.
 Collectors can buy NFTs and display NFT-collection.
+* [WavesPunks](https://wavespunks.com/): is the first collection of digital punks on Waves blockchain, dedicated both to the major milestones in cryptocurrency history and to the role of Waves blockchain in it.

 ## Blockchain Explorers